oclipa/reactjs-cheat-sheet/README.md

 **Nested Routes**

 Routes can be specified anywhere in the app as long as the components fall under the `BrowserRoute` tags.
-This means that it is possible for routes to be nested (i.e. a route calls a component that contains another route).
+This means that it is possible for routes to be nested (i.e. a `Route` calls a component that contains another `Route`).
 This can be problematic since all of the routes, no matter where they are located, are still evaluated sequentially.
 This can lead to a route being "blocked" by a preceding route.

 For example:
 ```jsx